 Node-link diagrams have been studied in detail in many graph drawing topics or graph visualization approaches, where a node is representing an entity that is connected to other nodes through lines (i.e., links).
-Although the node-link diagram is an intuitive way to visually represent relationships between entities for relatively small data sets [19], there may be too many lines crossing with each other that obscure relationships among entities when dealing with larger data sets.
-In order to represent spatial distance visually in cases like these, a technique like the Force-Directed Placement approach [12] can be used to reveal connections and similarity magnitude between entities.
+Although the node-link diagram is an intuitive way to visually represent relationships between entities for relatively small data sets (Henry and Fekete, 2006), there may be too many lines crossing with each other that obscure relationships among entities when dealing with larger data sets.
+In order to represent spatial distance visually in cases like these, a technique like the Force-Directed Placement approach (Eades, 1984) can be used to reveal connections and similarity magnitude between entities.
 This technique relies on iterative algorithms that model the data points as a system of particles attached to each other by springs.
-The length of the spring connecting two particles is given by the distance between their corresponding data points as shown in Fig. 6.
+The length of the spring connecting two particles is given by the distance between their corresponding data points as shown in Figure 4.
+A spatial embedding is obtained with an iterative simulation of the spring forces acting on this hypothetical physical system, until it reaches an equilibrium state.